Sarah-Wambui/Toy-problems/README.md

 In this challenge you are required to create a program which will calculate an individual's Net Salary by getting the inputs of basic salary and benefits.

 ## Challenge Context
 This challenge requires one to write a program whose major task is to calculate an individual's Net Salary by getting the inputs of basic salary and benefits.
-You are suppossed to caculate the payee(i.e. Tax), NHIF Deductions, NSSf Desuctions , gross salary and, net salary.
+You are suppossed to caculate the payee(i.e. Tax), NHIF Deductions, NSSF Deductions , gross salary and, net salary.
 The resources one is suppossed to use are:
 - https://www.aren.co.ke/payroll/taxrates.htm Links to an external site.